 Winter is in full swing and not quite yet ready to give up its grasp on us.
-While the season brings some gorgeous, crisp weather, winter also has a slew of unique health issues that come along for the ride.
+While the season brings some gorgeous, crisp weather and some chilly season fun, winter also has a slew of unique health issues that come along for the ride.
 We spoke with experts to find out what we should be on the lookout for and, better yet, how to prevent them in the first place.

 One of the hallmarks of a winter season in an area that gets winter weather is the abundance of viruses and bacterial infections that we all seem to share.
 Dr. Malini Reddy, a physician and part of the Reddy Medical Group, tells SheKnows that there are many reasons for this.

 “First, people are more likely to stay indoors in a closed environment where it is easy to breathe in respiratory particles of others, allowing viruses to spread more quickly,” she explains.
 “Second, it seems that viruses survive better outside the body at colder temperatures and less humidity, so winter [provides] the perfect breeding ground.”

 Prevention is key, she says, and that includes washing your hands all the time, avoiding people who are displaying symptoms and also getting the flu vaccine.